Ploy

 Cache

-Add key-value caching to your workers with simple get/set/delete operations.
+Add a Redis-backed, ephemeral key-value cache to your workers with optional TTL expiry.

 Cache